 - Work was conducted under the CT Voluntary Remediation Program using EPA Brownfield Cleanup Grants, under EPA oversight.

-- Zuvic Carr completed Phase I, II and III Environmental Site Assessments, and a Sensitive Receptor Survey, working in accordance with its Health and Safety Plan and Job Hazard Analysis.
+- ZUVIC completed Phase I, II and III Environmental Site Assessments, and a Sensitive Receptor Survey, working in accordance with its Health and Safety Plan and Job Hazard Analysis.

 - A pre-demolition assessment of hazardous materials in the building was completed, including sampling and testing of roofing materials, wall board, tiles, mastics, adhesives and paint.